-Matching wine with Asian food can often be a bit complicated.
-Traditionally wine is not drinken much with the majority of Asian cuisines, but it does not mean it can’t go with it.
-Let’s explore how they might match up and let’s break certain rules.
+Wine pairings with Asian cuisine can be tricky at times.
+Wine isn’t traditionally associated with the majority of Asian cuisines, but that doesn’t mean it can’t go with them.
+Let’s see how they might work together and break some rules.

-Vietnamese food is very delicate, milder heat and the fragrant herbal flavors are easy to match with wine.
-We recommend white wine, but red wine can go with a Phô if you choose a light one as a Beaujolais, a Saumur Champigny or a Bourgueil.
-With Nems, try a mineral wine as a Chablis or a Sancerre.
-With caramelized dishes have a Jurançon and with seafood privilege a Chardonnay!
+Vietnamese cuisine is delicate, with a milder heat and fragrant herbal flavors that pair well with wine.
+We recommend white wine, but red wine can complement a Phô if it is light, such as a Beaujolais, a Saumur Champigny, or a Bourgogne.
+Try a mineral white wine with Nems, such as a Chablis or a Sancerre.
+With caramelized dishes, go for a Jurançon, and with seafood, go for a Chardonnay!

-For Chinese food it is a more difficult exercise because Chinese cuisine is extremely diverse.
-The best advice would be to drink a young and light wine with a delicate dish, and red wine with a more heavy meal.
-A Riesling, a dry fruity Rosé or Sparkling wine could be great.
-A Champagne rosé will go entirely to Dim Sum and a Pinot Noir or a Shiraz-Cabernet with a hot meat dish.
+It is a more difficult exercise for Chinese food because Chinese cuisine is so diverse.
+The best advice is to pair a young and light white wine with a delicate dish and a red wine with a heartier meal.
+A Riesling, a dry fruity Rosé, or a Sparkling wine could all be excellent choices.
+A Champagne rosé will complement Dim Sum perfectly, as will a Pinot Noir or a Shiraz-Cabernet with a hot meat dish.

-The principal flavors of Thai food are sweet, sour, hot and salty, slightly different from the warm spicing on many Indian curries or the more fragrant Vietnamese herbal.
-A dry Riesling, a Gewürztraminer, a Pinot Gris, a Sauvignon Blanc, or a fruity rosé will suit most of the Thai Dishes.
+Thai food’s main flavors are sweet, sour, hot, and salty, which differs slightly from the warm spicing on many Indian curries or the more fragrant Vietnamese herbs.
+Most Thai dishes will pair well with a dry Riesling, Gewürztraminer, Pinot Gris, Sauvignon Blanc, or a fruity rosé.

-The kind of red wines that work with Indian food are not necessarily the ones wines-lovers most want to drink.
-We advise you white wine such as a Pinot Gris, a Champagne or a Sauvignon Blanc.
-Avoid red wines because they are too tannic or too fragile for the Indian spices.
-Try a whisky with your food, you could be surprised, or have a Lassi or a beer!
+Red wines that pair well with Indian cuisine are not necessarily the ones that wine connoisseurs prefer.
+We recommend a white wine such as Pinot Gris, Champagne, or Sauvignon Blanc.
+Red wines should be avoided because they are too tannic or fragile for the Indian spices.
+You might be surprised if you try a whisky with your food, or if you have a Lassi or a beer!

-Drink Champagne, Prosecco and white wines as a Sancerre, or a dry Riesling with Sushis and Sashimis.
-With Tempura give a try to a young red Burgundy.
-Don’t forget the Sake and the Genmaicha (roasted rice) tea who suit every Japanese meal!
+With Sushi and Sashimis, pair Champagne, Prosecco, and white wines as a Sancerre, or a dry Riesling.
+Try a young red Burgundy with your Tempura.
+But don’t forget Sake and Genmaicha (roasted rice) tea, which complement every Japanese meal!